GarryLeo0911/Quiz-System/README.md

 # Quiz System

 A Django-based quiz system for exam preparation that uses JSON files for data storage.
-Perfect for students preparing for finals - create your own question bank and practice with unlimited quizzes!
+Perfect for students preparing for multiple courses - create your own question banks and practice with unlimited quizzes!

-**🎓 This system comes pre-loaded with questions for INFO3315: Human-Computer Interaction!**
+**🎓 This system supports subject-based organization with separate databases for each course!**

 ## ✨ Features